zaladeokin/3MTT_E-Test/README.md

 ## Features

 - **User authentication**: Users can log in to access quizzes.
-- **Quiz categories**: Quizzes are categorized by topics for easy navigation.
 - **Quiz timer**: Quizzes have a timer, and users must complete them within a specified time.
 - **Scoring**: Answer are evaluated, and users can see their score.
 - **Question Preview**: User will be able to see the questions they got right and/or wrong with their respective. correction.